Computational Indistinguishability between Quantum States and Its Cryptographic Application: Appendix: A Reduction from GA to UniqueGA

 Finally, we describe the reduction from GA to UniqueGA$_{\it ff}$ by slightly modifying the reduction given in the above proof.

-\begin{lemma} GA is polynomial-time Turing reducible to UniqueGA$_{\it ff}$. \end{lemma} \begin{proof} We only need to change the number of nodes to invoke oracle UniqueGA$_{\it ff}$ in (U3).
-For such a change, we first modify the size of each label.
-Since the number $m$ of all nodes $G_{[1,...,i-1,i]} \cup G_{[1,...,i-1,j]}$ is even, if there is no $k$ such that $m = 2(2k+1)$ then we add one more node appropriately to the original labels.
-We then attach our modified labels of length $2n+i+4$ and $2n+j+4$ to nodes $i$ and $j$, respectively.
+\begin{lemma} GA is polynomial-time Turing reducible to UniqueGA$_{\it ff}$. \end{lemma} \begin{proof} Recall the algorithm given in the proof of Theorem \ref{GA-to-UniqueGA}.
+We only need to change the number of nodes to invoke oracle UniqueGA$_{\it ff}$ in (U3).
+To make such a change, we first modify the size of each label.
+Since the number $m$ of all nodes of $G_{[1,...,i-1,i]} \cup G_{[1,...,i-1,j]}$ is even, if there is no $k$ such that $m = 2(2k+1)$, then we add one more node appropriately to the original labels.
+We then attach our modified labels of length $2n+i+4$ and $2n+j+4$ to the nodes $i$ and $j$, respectively.
 Obviously, this modified graph satisfies the promise of UniqueGA$_{\it ff}$.
 Our algorithm therefore works correctly for any instance of GA. \end{proof}

 \ignore{

 }